China to stage drills around Taiwan in ‘stern warning’ to external forces

 During the drills, Shi said Chinese vessels and aircraft will approach Taiwan “in close proximity from different directions” and troops of multiple services will “engage in joint assaults to test their joint operations capabilities”, according to Xinhua.

-The Chinese military released a poster titled “Shields of Justice: Smashing Illusions”, featuring two golden shields emblazoned with the Chinese People’s Liberation Army (PLA) insignia and the Great Wall of China, along with three military aircraft and two ships.

-While the PLA practised port blockades around Taiwan during war games last year, this marks the first time it has publicly stated that drills around the island are aimed at deterring foreign military intervention.
+While the Chinese military has practised port blockades around Taiwan during war games last year, this marks the first time it has publicly stated that drills around the island are aimed at deterring foreign military intervention.

+That particular drill is designed to move troops swiftly in case China suddenly turns one of its frequent drills around the island into an attack.

+“All members of our armed forces will remain highly vigilant and fully on guard, taking concrete action to defend the values of democracy and freedom,” it said in a statement.

-The exercises come after the US announced earlier this month that it had approved $11.1bn in arms sales to Taiwan in the largest ever weapons package for the island.
+The Chinese exercises come after the US announced earlier this month that it had approved $11.1bn in arms sales to Taiwan in the largest ever weapons package for the island.

 The move drew a protest from China’s Ministry of National Defence and warnings that the military would “take forceful measures” in response.

-Over the weekend, Taiwan said it deployed aircraft and naval assets, as well as missile systems, to monitor Chinese activities, after the island’s Ministry of National Defence detected three Chinese military aircraft and seven naval vessels around Taiwan between Saturday and Sunday.

-Taiwan’s Defence Ministry said in a statement on its website that all three of the Chinese aircraft crossed the median line of the Taiwan Strait and entered the nation’s southwestern air defence identification zone, or the ADIZ.
+Beijing last week also imposed sanctions against 20 US defense-related companies and 10 executives over the move.

-In an interview aired on Sunday, Taiwanese President William Lai Ching-te told Sanli E-Television that the island must continue to raise the cost of aggression and strengthen its indigenous defence capabilities to deter China, stressing that peace can only be secured through strength.
+In an interview broadcast on Sunday, Taiwanese President William Lai Ching-te told Sanli E-Television that the island must continue to raise the cost of aggression and strengthen its indigenous defence capabilities to deter China, stressing that peace can only be secured through strength.

 “If China sets 2027 as the year to be ready for an invasion of Taiwan, then we have only one choice: to keep raising the difficulty so that China can never meet that standard.
 Taiwan will naturally remain safe,” Lai said.